Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: All Hamiltonian S1 -spaces can be extended to hypersemitoric systems

 Operations like blowups and blowdowns on toric and semitoric systems can be done by mainly manipulating the associated momentum polytopes since these systems are wholly or sufficiently determined by this invariant according to the classifications of Delzant and Pelayo $\&$ \vungoc.
 One of the difficulties with hypersemitoric systems is that there is not yet any similar classification.
 Thus, when we would like to perform a semitoric blowup on a minimal hypersemitoric system in the proof of Theorem~\ref{thm:extending} we cannot work with a polygon invariant to define the semitoric blowup as we did in Section~\ref{sec:semitoric-blowup}, since there is not yet any such invariant established.

 The strategy we will employ follows from the observation that the minimal Hamiltonian $\mbS^1$-spaces on ruled surfaces can be obtained by gluing a Hirzebruch surface with a product manifold $\mbS^2\times\Sigma_g$, where $\Sigma_g$ is a surface of genus $g$.
-Thus, we may perform the semitoric blowups on the Hirzebruch surface, which is a toric (and hence also semitoric) integrable system, before gluing it with $\mbS^2\times\Sigma_g$, to obtain the desired Hamiltonian $\mbS^1$-space.
-This technique allows us to be sure that the hyperbolic-regular points do not interact with the semitoric blowups.
+Thus, we may perform the wall chops (corresponding to semitoric blowups) on the Hirzebruch surface, which is a toric (and hence also semitoric) integrable system, before gluing it with $\mbS^2\times\Sigma_g$, to obtain the desired Hamiltonian $\mbS^1$-space.
+This technique allows us to be sure that the hyperbolic-regular points do not interact with the wall chops.

-Roughly, the following lemma explains that a semitoric blowup can be performed without changing the structure of the preimage of a neighborhood of the bottom boundary of the momentum map image, which is the region we will use for the gluing, cf.\ Figure~\ref{fig:gluing}.
+Roughly, the following lemma explains that a wall chop can be performed without changing the structure of the preimage of a neighborhood of the bottom boundary of the momentum map image, which is the region we will use for the gluing, cf.\ Figure~\ref{fig:gluing}.